- In 2014 the global prevalence of diabetes * was estimated to be 9% among adults aged 18+ years (1).

 Over time, diabetes can damage the heart, blood vessels, eyes, kidneys, and nerves.

 - Diabetes increases the risk of heart disease and stroke.
-50% of people with diabetes die of cardiovascular disease (primarily heart disease and stroke) (6).
+In a multinational study, 50% of people with diabetes die of cardiovascular disease (primarily heart disease and stroke) (6).

 - Combined with reduced blood flow, neuropathy (nerve damage) in the feet increases the chance of foot ulcers, infection and eventual need for limb amputation.